 - Healthcare: Healthcare customers generally interact with many touchpoints across various providers, from hospitals, to primary care, to pharmaceuticals.
 By analyzing data around the customer journey and engagements, healthcare providers can better cater to individuals, providing them with data that matters most to them, while mitigating potential health risks.

-- Automotive: Since cars are a long term investment, keeping top of mind and driving customer loyalty are big priorities for car manufacturers.
+- Automotive: Since cars are a long term investment, keeping top of mind and driving customer loyalty are big priorities for car dealerships and manufacturers.
 Today’s advertisements may not yield the desired effects immediately, but if they engage current customers and interest prospects, they will impact sales down the line.
 However, the buying journey, even in automotive has changed with 80 percent of shoppers researching cars online first.
 Additionally, it is estimated that 4.5 million cars could be sold online only in 2020.
 Having an encompassing advertising strategy that engages with buyers across all touchpoints has become more vital than ever.

 Trends in Omnichannel